Heatblur-Simulations/f-4e-manual/src/dcs/virtual_browser.md

 > 💡 The virtual browser is feature-rich and supports almost the entire set of HTML 5.
 > See [HTML 5 Test Result](https://html5test.co/s/?b40343682d61460f) for a detailed list.

+> 🚧 The Virtual Browser is temporarily disabled and will be made available later again.

 ## Session

 Session data is memorized and saved locally in a folder like